ndeshp2s/starter-academic/content/home/experience.md

 #   Required fields are `title`, `company`, and `date_start`.
 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.

+experience:
+  - title: PhD Candidate
+    company: INRIA
+    company_url: ''
+    location: Grenoble, France
+    date_start: '2018-03-01'
+    date_end: ''
+    description: Working on the the decision-making and motion planning aspects of autonomous vehicle navigation using Deep Reinforcement Learning (DRL).
+The focus is on crowded urban environments with pedestrians and other vehicles.